 It is expected to employ about 300 workers, including apprentices during construction, and up to 50 operations staff on an ongoing basis when complete.

 ERWtE has entered into a power purchase agreement with Talison Lithium Australia for 25MW of its generating capacity.

 It has also secured long-term supply contracts for a significant portion of its waste from the Eastern Metropolitan Regional Council and the City of Cockburn.

-Importantly, the ERRRF is the first of its kind in Australia to use “waste-arising” contracts, giving councils the ability to continue to pursue waste reduction targets with waste supply commitments to the ERRRF.
+Importantly, ERWtE is the first of its kind in Australia to use “waste-arising” contracts, giving councils the ability to continue to pursue waste reduction targets with waste supply commitments to the ERWtE.
 This type of innovative contractual framework will help support WA’s Waste Avoidance and Resource Recovery Strategy 2030.

-The ERRRF will use proprietary moving grate combustion technology supplied by HZI, a global leader in the technology supply and turnkey delivery of EfW projects, as well as biogas plants.
+The ERWtE will use proprietary moving grate combustion technology supplied by HZI, a global leader in the technology supply and turnkey delivery of EfW projects, as well as biogas plants.

 The CEFC is committing up to $57.5 million towards the facility.
 This subordinated debt facility is the first of its kind for the EfW sector in Australia and provides capital structure innovation for the project.

 In July 2020, IJGlobal announced that the ERWtE financing had been awarded its Asia Pacific Waste Deal of the Year.
 The IJGlobal Awards celebrate the best-in-class transactions and organisations across the international infrastructure and energy sectors.